Elderly Related Car Accidents

 The Department of Motor Vehicles (DMV) will conduct unsafe driver investigations of an elderly person upon request by a family member.
 The report of unsafe driving cannot be anonymous, but the DMV can honor confidentiality to the extent possible upon request.
 Why would a family member ask for this investigation?
 Among other things, in California, you can be held liable for loaning your car to someone whom you know is not a safe driver.
 If the DMV investigates and takes away an unsafe driver's license, this can remove pressure from having to say no to an elderly person who should not be driving.

 If a senior citizen does cause an accident, he or she would be held to the same standard of care as any other person operating a motor vehicle.
 This means that a victim would try to establish that the elderly individual breached the duty of reasonable care that all drivers owe to others on the road.
 Any type of careless action can constitute a breach, such as distracted driving, failing to yield at an intersection, or swerving dangerously among lanes.
-It also would be critical to show that the accident would not have happened if the driver had acted with the appropriate level of care.
+It also would be critical for your attorney to show that the elderly related car accident would not have happened if the driver had acted with the appropriate level of care.

 In some cases, if an accident victim is elderly, he or she may suffer more serious injuries as a result of an accident.
 California recognizes the "eggshell plaintiff rule,” which means that an accident can affect different people differently.
 A defendant is held responsible for injuries sustained by the plaintiff even if he or she suffered a more serious injury due to age than the average person would sustain.
 The defendant, in other words, takes a plaintiff as he or she finds him, including an elevated susceptibility to certain injuries.